-The statute 7/ provides, and the cases hold, that even though a citizen voluntarily, performs a statutory expatriating act, loss of citizenship will not result unless it be proved that the citizen intended to relinquish his United States nationality.
+The statute 7/ provides, and the cases hold, that even though a citizen voluntarily, performs a statutory expatriation act, loss of citizenship will not result unless it be proven that the citizen intended to relinquish his United States nationality.
 Vance v.
-Terrazas, 444 U.S. 252 (1980); Afroyim v.
-Rnyk, 387 U.S. 253 (1967).
+Terrazas, 444 U.S. 252 (1980); Afroyim V. Rusk, 387 U.S. 253 (1967).
 It is the government's burden to prove a party's intent, and it is to do so by a preponderance of the evidence.
-Vance v.
-Terrazas, Supra, at 267.
-Intent may be expressed in words or found as a fair inference from proven conduct.
+Vance V. Terrazas, supra, at 267.
+Intent may be expressed in words or found as a fair inference from or oven conduct.
 Id. at 260.
 The intent the government must prove is the party's intent when the expatriating act was done, in appellant's case, his intent when he voluntarily obtained naturalization in Australia.
-Terrazas v.
-Haiq, 653- F.2d 285, 287 (7th Cir.
+Terrazas V. Haid, 653 F.2d 285, 287 (7th Cir.
 1981).

-2/ Text supra note 1.
+7/ Text supra note l.